 economic and social justice for all people.

 Further, Ricky’s Pride shall seek to promote legislation in conjunction with our goals and to vigorously oppose legislation that oppresses and/or restricts basic human rights.
-We also encourage LGBTQIA+, feminists, people of color, members of the disabled community, deaf and hard of hearing people to run for public office.
+We also encourage LGBTQIA+, feminists, people of color, members of the differently abled community, deaf and hard of hearing people to run for public office.

 Ricky’s Pride believes that we have the responsibility to ourselves and to our society to affirm our role in the political arena.
 In pursuit of our goals, Ricky’s Pride will work within the Democratic Party and other institutions.